10 Best Tours and Day Trips in Amman

 • Duration: approximately five hours.

 • Means of transport: getting there on your own can be complicated if you don't have a rental car, as you need to board a bus to Madaba and from there a cab that can charge you approximately 210 euros.
 If you opt for a guided tour, you can relax about transportation.
-In general, this type of experience usually includes round-trip transportation.
+Generally, these types of experiences usually include round-trip transportation.

 Book a hiking tour in Wadi Mujib Siq

-5. Escape to Madaba, Mount Nebo and the Dead Sea from Amman
+5. Excursion to Madaba, Mount Nebo and the Dead Sea from Amman

 Madaba|©Chang Ju Wu